el-tocino/localcroft/precise/Precise.md

 The precise instructions are a good start, just be ready to add a lot of other stuff.
 Thanks to a spate of allergies, I've now added over 100 cough and sniffle clips to my fake words.
 My air conditioner cycling used to set it off, so I've recorded the a/c turning on and off.
 My microwave end tones.
 A door closing.
 Snores. etc.

 As for spoken words, I used a scrabble word finder and rhymezone to target words that rhymed and had similar sounds.
 With a list of about 120 of these, I recorded each one three times.
 My helper voices usually get a list of fifteen words, containing three instances of my wake word and twelve fake words.
 Sometimes there's multi-word combinations that falsely trigger it, these get added to my list and recorded.
-For instance, here's a list of url's to get more fake words, in this case based off of the wake word "martin".
+For instance, here's a list of url's to get more fake words, in this case based off of the wake word "marvin".

 [rhymes](https://www.rhymezone.com/r/rhyme.cgi?Word=marvin&typeofrhyme=perfect)